 By 2019, 35 percent of leading organizations in logistics, health, utilities, and resources will automate operations by harnessing the power of robots.

-By 2018, the order fulfilment warehousing and delivery operations of around 45 percent of the 200 multinational ecommerce and omni-channel commerce companies will be managed by robotics systems.
+By 2025, the order fulfillment warehousing and delivery operations of around 45 percent of the 200 multinational ecommerce and omni-channel commerce companies will be managed by robotics systems.

 Robotics is already a power agent for many leading global organizations to improve quality, increase operational productivity and agility, and enhance stakeholders’ experience, but it will be augmented in coming years.
 It is interesting to see who will be a real gain getter.